ankitrajbiswal/Web-Browser-usingJAVA/README.md

     ![2](https://user-images.githubusercontent.com/53295960/124376575-463cf480-dcc5-11eb-9804-d0150df773af.JPG)

 ## Precautions
- 1. Make Sure the JavaFx is already installed in your IDE,Otherwise you will encounter errors.
+ 1. Make Sure the JavaFx is already installed in your IDE,Otherwise you will encounter error.

-### JAR file will be uploaded soon
+## Conclusion
+This Web Browser have been made with JAVA Fx using the concept of Multithreading.
+Few features are to be added like support for using multiple tabs at at time , Icoginito Browing and Bookmarks for the tabs and few changes in the UI will also be given by me and the code will also be optimized a bit, in order to make this a full fledged project.

-### Thanks for being patient. :relaxed:
+### Thanks You :relaxed: